-2.0 Suggested Design Details
+3.0 Suggested Design Details

-Based on the recommendations of section 1 we can now consider some design details and schematic block diagrams.
+Based on the recommendations discussed above we can now consider some design details and schematic block diagrams.

-2.1 Signal Bandwidths from the Front Ends
+3.1 Signal Bandwidths from the Front Ends

-At the present time the bandwidth generally used for SIS front ends made at NRAO is 2 GHz, the IF response following the mixer being 4-6 GHz.
 A recent development at Caltech in which the first IF stage is integrated into the mixer unit has resulted in good performance over a 4 GHz bandwidth, with the IF covering approximately 0.5-4.5 GHz (Padin et al. 1995).
-It is believed that with the best InP HEMTs and the integrated design it may be possible to increase the bandwidth to as much as 8 GHz, covering approximately 0.5-8.5 GHz.
+It is believed that with the best InP HEMTs and the integrated design it may be possible to increase the bandwidth to as much as 8 GHz.
 Thus it would be good to consider a bandwidth of 8 GHz (in each sideband) for SIS front ends.
 Even if this is not achieved in the initial design it may well be possible for later front-end upgrades.
-As round numbers, 1-9 GHz will be used for the SIS outputs.
+As round numbers, 2-10 GHz will be used in this report for the IF output bands of SIS mixers.